lordchewy/GambitCapstone/README.md

 ### APIs

-The only external source of data would be my own collection of drawings.
+The only external source of data would be my own collection of drawings. the data structure will have objects with {id: x, img:x, atk:x, health:x}. end points to call will be /heros for all and /heroes/:id for individuals

 ### Sitemap